suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# If we could somehow dynamically change the content.
+# [fit] Could we dynamically change the content?

-Time to make our page reactive by adding in JavaScript that interacts with the browser's content
+Time to make our page reactive by adding in TypeScript that interacts with the browser's content

 ---

-# JavaScript, when run in the browser, has access to the DOM (Document Object Model)
+# TypeScript, when run in the browser, has access to the DOM (Document Object Model)

 Remember that `Elements` view in the web developer's tool?